dionew1/PlotForethought/README.md

-# README
+# Plot Forethought

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation
+This application is designed to allow users to login to search for National Parks by state and view campground information.
+Users can then create and save his/her prospected trip to his/her Google Calendar.

+### Versions
-* Database initialization
+* Rails: 5.1.4

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Rails: 2.4.1

-* ...
+* RSpec: 3.7.1